viadee/springCoreDemo/README.md

 Purpose
 =======
 This is an introductory example into Spring Core and dependency injection, including e.g. simple REST-style services.

 It contains a number of unit tests that, in the sense of test-driven development, currently fail.
-They can, however, easily be fixed by extending the Spring configuration, which we plan to do in a university workshop at Münster, Germany.
+They can, however, easily be fixed by extending the Spring configuration.

+This material has been used for a number of seminars and in introductory lecture at the University of Münster, Germany.

 Requirements
 ============